resiliencelab/resiliencelab.github.io/_pages/thm1-resilience.md

 <h3> When do big shocks collapse ecosystems into a persistent, degraded state? </h3>

 Our go-to study system for resilience have been kelp forests.
 Here, urchin herbivores can bulldoze lush forests into rocky barrens.
-It turns out this happens via animal behavior: forests collapse when urchins get too hungry to hide from storms, stress, and predators.
-Urchin barrens can then persist indefinitely even with high immigration of spores and larvae.
+It turns out this happens via animal behavior: forests collapse when urchins get too hungry to hide from storms, stress, and predators ([Ecology Letters 2021](https://onlinelibrary.wiley.com/doi/abs/10.1111/ele.13828)).
+Urchin barrens can then persist indefinitely even with high immigration of spores and larvae ([Ecology 2020]()).
 As warming reduces kelp growth, it shifts the ecosystem’s tipping points [the SN bifurcation] towards large-scale urchin barrens in future climates (work in prep).

 <p align="center"> <img src="/files/warming tipping points.png" width=600> </p>